PaperMC/Paper/CONTRIBUTING.md

 There are exceptions, especially in Spigot-related files
 - When in doubt or the code around your change is in a clearly different style, use the same style as the surrounding code.
-- `var` usage is heavily discouraged, as it makes reading patch files a lot harder and can lead to confusion during updates due to changed return types.
+- Usage of the `var` keyword is heavily discouraged, as it makes reading patch files a lot harder  and can lead to confusion during updates due to changed return types.
 The only exception to this is if a line would otherwise be way too long/filled with hard to parse generics in a case where the base type itself is already obvious

 ### Imports
 When adding new imports to a class in a file not created by the current patch, use the fully qualified class name